BYU’s stock improved a bit in ESPN’s final preseason SP+ rankings. What about Utah and Utah State?

 Connelly added that the “SP+ is a tempo- and opponent-adjusted measure of college football efficiency.
 It is a predictive measure of the most sustainable and predictable aspects of football, not a résumé ranking, and, along those same lines, these projections aren’t intended to be a guess at what the AP Top 25 will look like at the end of the year.”

-While Utah and Utah State’s rankings were largely unchanged in Connelly’s latest update, BYU did see a bit of a jump among its Big 12 peers.
+While Utah’s and Utah State’s rankings were largely unchanged in Connelly’s latest update, BYU did see a bit of a jump among its Big 12 peers.

 What do these rankings say about the 2023 prospects for BYU, Utah and Utah State?